Enhancely API (1.4.2)

 2. Validated domain ownership

-3. Retrieved their domain-specific API key
+3. Retrieved their project API key from the Enhancely Dashboard

 Integration Approaches